Emotional Support Animal (ESA)

 - The ESA must be fully housebroken.

-- Handler is responsible to notify DSS if the ESA is no longer needed.
+- Handler is responsible for notifying DSS if the ESA is no longer needed.

-- If an animal is found running at large, the animal is subject to capture and confinement and immediate removal from University housing.
+- If an animal is found running at large, the animal is subject to capture, confinement, and immediate removal from University housing.

 - The University retains the right to remove the ESA, at the owner’s expense, should the animal become a direct threat to the health and safety of others or violates these requirements in any way.